jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **Butterfly bend.** Use alpine butterfly in place of sheetbend wherever ease of untying after extreme stress is valued more than tidiness.
-- **[Zeppelin bend.][zeppelin-bend]** Use anywhere you'd use the alpine butterfly bend, such as when mooring blimps.
+- **[Zeppelin bend.][zeppelin-bend]** Use anywhere you'd use the alpine butterfly bend, like when mooring blimps.

 ### Bindings